jotamunz/OperatingSystems-MemoryPartitioning/README.md

+# Dynamic Memory Partitioning Simulation
+A simulation of the allocation of processes in dynamic memory partitions in C

-ITCR Principios de Sistemas Operativos
-II Semestre 2021
+### Instituto Tecnológico de Costa Rica - Principios de Sistemas Operativos - II Semestre 2021 - Proyecto #2
-Proyecto #2
-Jose Pablo Munoz, Joseph Tenorio, Andres Aguilar, Ignacio Alvarez